timotta/tiagoriobr.github.io/_posts/2024-06-08-podium-the-algorithm-that-defeated-bm25.md

 In addition, we are finalizing the integration of semantic search together with Podiun-N, in a hybrid search, which is already showing great results.
 But that will also be discussed in a future post.

 Podium was a collaborative solution made by [me](https://www.linkedin.com/in/timotta/), [Leonardo Wajnsztok](https://www.linkedin.com/in/leonardowajnsztok/), [Filipe Casal](https://www.linkedin.com/in/filipecasal/) and [Daniel Araújo](https://www.linkedin.com/in/daniel-correa-araujo/).
-The engineering manager at the time was [Rogério Rodrigues](https://www.linkedin.com/in/rogeriofrodrigues/) and the product manager and who gave the name for the child was [Pedro Tangari](https://www.linkedin.com/in/pedrotangari/),
+The engineering manager at the time was [Rogério Rodrigues](https://www.linkedin.com/in/rogeriofrodrigues/) followed by [Gustavo Maestri](https://www.linkedin.com/in/gumaestri/) and the product manager and who gave the name for the child was [Pedro Tangari](https://www.linkedin.com/in/pedrotangari/),